Using Microsoft Project Fixed Duration/Work/Unit Type Fields

-A lot of users have questions on MS-Project fixed work vs fixed duration fields.
+Many users have questions about Microsoft Project fixed work vs fixed duration fields.
 This lesson focuses on the project planning phase and using the different task types to build an accurate work breakdown structure.
 After the project manager and other stakeholders understand the project scope, the project can be decomposed into manageable chunks and individual tasks with time estimates.

 Estimates are predictions of task effort and duration.
-MS-Project supports different task types including Fixed Duration, Fixed Work and Fixed Unit types.
+Microsoft Project supports different task types, including Fixed Duration, Fixed Work, and Fixed Unit types.

-It is important to understand these project types and how they interact with MS-Project.
-Creating a project plan with a mix of fixed work and fixed duration tasks is recommended.
+Understanding these project types and how they interact with MS-Project is essential.
+It is recommended that a project plan be created with a mix of fixed-work and fixed-duration tasks.
 The MS-Project Type field allows the project manager to create a well-defined project plan with status meetings and reviews built into the project schedule.
 The plan becomes a more accurate representation of project execution.

-A typical project includes tasks that are effort driven and duration driven.
+A typical project includes effort-driven and duration-driven tasks.
 A project manager may include duration task types such as milestone reviews after each lifecycle phase.
-Since these milestones are dependent upon the work in each phase, it is helpful to include them in the plan to organize and communicate project status.
+Since these milestones depend on the work in each phase, it is helpful to include them in the plan to organize and communicate project status.

-These meetings are added to the project plan with a Fixed Duration task type.
-Any team status meeting, project milestone review or code review meeting is a fixed duration task.
-A one-hour team status meeting has a one-hour fixed duration regardless of the number of resources attending the meeting.
+These meetings are added to the project plan with a Fixed-Duration task type.
+Any team status meeting, project milestone review, or code review meeting is a fixed-duration task.
+A one-hour team status meeting has a fixed duration regardless of the number of resources attending the meeting.
 The amount of work will fluctuate depending on the number of attendees.

-Writing a project charter document, coding a software program or building a detailed project plan are fixed work tasks.
+Writing a project charter document, coding a software program, or building a detailed project plan are fixed work tasks.
 The Fixed Work task type is useful when team members provide estimates by task.
-A task to develop a report is estimated at 40 hours with one team member assigned.
-The amount of work is fixed at 40 hours and the duration changes depending on the team members’ availability.
-If the team member is available 100 percent of the workweek, the report should be completed in five days.
+For example, a task to develop a report is estimated at 40 hours with one team member assigned.
+The amount of work is fixed at 40 hours, and the duration changes depending on the team members’ availability.
+The report should be completed in five days if the team member is available 100 percent of the workweek.

 The Microsoft Project Formula

-MS-Project uses the following formula to calculate duration, resources (units) and effort.
+MS-Project uses the formula to calculate duration, resources (units), and effort.

 Duration X Units = Work

-MS-Project expects the user to provide two of the inputs and MS-Project calculates the third.
-To view these fields and the impact of Task Types, additional fields need to be added to the Task Entry View.
+MS-Project expects the user to provide two inputs and calculates the third.
+To view these fields and the impact of task types, additional fields need to be added to the Task Entry View.

 To create a Fixed Duration task: